makc2099/HTTP-1.1-Proxy/README.md

 # HTTP-1.1-Proxy
-Simple HTTP Proxy with caching
+Simple HTTP Proxy with caching\n
 Add adress to blacklist.txt to block it.